input-output-hk/partner-chains-smart-contracts/docs/README.md

-  { index :: Integer -- 32 bit unsigned integer, used to provide uniqueness among transactions within the tree , amount :: Integer -- 256 bit unsigned integer that represents amount of tokens being sent out of the bridge , recipient :: ByteString -- arbitrary length bytestring that represents decoded bech32 cardano address , sidechainEpoch :: Integer -- sidechain epoch for which merkle tree was created , previousMerkleRoot :: Maybe ByteString -- lastMerkleRoot is added to make sure that the hashed entry is unique }
+  { index :: Integer -- 32 bit unsigned integer, used to provide uniqueness among transactions within the tree , amount :: Integer -- 256 bit unsigned integer that represents amount of tokens being sent out of the bridge , recipient :: ByteString -- arbitrary length bytestring that represents decoded bech32 cardano address , previousMerkleRoot :: Maybe ByteString -- lastMerkleRoot is added to make sure that the hashed entry is unique }
 ```